 Saturday, June 27, 2015

-Why the Gay Parade is not only fun, but important.
-Still.
+Gay Pride Parade is not only fun, but important.

 On Friday, the Supreme Court recognized the right for gays to marry throughout the 50 states.
 Make sure you don't miss the laughable legal somersault John Roberts does in his dissent, basically saying that acknowledging this Constitutional right deprives each state the joy of crawling toward that realization on their own.
 Boo-fuckin' hoo.